ddmitov/perl-executing-browser/README.md

 ## Special URLs for Interaction with the Perl Debugger

 * **Select file:** ```http://local-pseudodomain/perl-debugger.function?action=select-file```
-  Using the above URL the selected file will be loaded in the Perl debugger, but no command will be automatically issued.
+  The selected file will be loaded in the Perl debugger, but no command will be automatically issued.
 Any command can be given later by buttons or by typing it in an input box inside the HTML user interface of the debugger.

 * **Send command:** ```http://local-pseudodomain/perl-debugger.function?command=M```